JetBrains/kotlin-web-site/pages/docs/evolution/breaking-changes.md

 code) and every extra byte in the classfile a breaking change.

-## Appendix `9` Examples of subtle issues
+## Appendix `B` Examples of subtle issues

 Banishing the changes listed in this section may pose significant problems for language evolution.

-`9.1` Changes in type inference and overload
+`B.1` Changes in type inference and overload
     resolution algorithms.

-`9.1.1` It's reasonable to assume that overloads of
+`B.1.1` It's reasonable to assume that overloads of
     the same function are generally intended to do the same thing.
 So, though undesirable, a change in overload resolution that causes a different overload to be selected, may be acceptable.
 We encourage our users to follow this principle when defining overloaded functions.

-`9.1.2` Some improvements in the language (such as
+`B.1.2` Some improvements in the language (such as
     type inference, for example) may result in more precise static types known for some expressions.
 This may cause changes in overload resolution [as stated above](#10.1.1), or even in type signatures of declarations when return types are inferred from bodies.

-`9.1.3` some innocuous-looking changes in the source
+`B.1.3` some innocuous-looking changes in the source
     code, done by the user, may cause similar effects.
 We encourage our users to specify return types explicitly on public APIs to ensure their stability and binary compatibility.

-`9.1.4` Other improvements in type inference may
+`B.1.4` Other improvements in type inference may
     cause edge cases to break or change their results, but it's often tolerable to introduce such changes.

-`9.2` Changes in private/synthetic JVM signatures
+`B.2` Changes in private/synthetic JVM signatures
 generated by the compiler.

 While generally an implementation detail that we would like to change, in exceptional cases when some users may rely heavily on such declarations, extra care will be required in introducing the changes.

-`9.3` Moving classes from one JAR to another.
+`B.3` Moving classes from one JAR to another.

 This may be required by the platform (e.g. JVM does not allow split packages, and the "kotlin" package has historically been split across